 Remember Your Medication

 Remembering to take medication at the right time can be difficult.
 But there are various things out there that can help.
+Research peptides such as TB-500 are known to accelerate healing.
 Pillboxes and organizers can help you to know what you need to take and when.
 Setting alarms on your phone can be useful too.
-You may want to write down some kind of pill taking checklist to ensure you’ve ticked all of your boxes before the end of the day too!
+You may want to write down some kind of pill-taking checklist to ensure you’ve ticked all of your boxes before the end of the day too!

 Try to Stay Positive